Mike Liut: College and WHA career

 Liut played college hockey at Bowling Green State University.
-After being named twice to the CCHA First All-Star team, the St. Louis Blues selected him 56th overall in 1976.
-However, he opted instead to play for the Cincinnati Stingers of the WHA for two seasons.
-When the WHA merged with the NHL in 1979, the Blues reclaimed Liut's rights.
+After being named twice to the CCHA First All-Star team, the St. Louis Blues selected him in the fourth round 56th overall in the 1976 NHL amateur draft on June 1, 1976.
+However, Mike had also been drafted in the fifth round (50th overall) in the 1976 WHA amateur draft by the New England Whalers on May 17, 1976, and he would ultimately opt instead to play for the Cincinnati Stingers of the WHA for two seasons (1977 - 1979).
+The Whalers had traded Liut to the Stingers for Greg Carroll and Bryan Maxwell, on May, 26, 1977.
+Two years later, the Edmonton Oilers then claimed Liut from the Stingers at the WHA Dispersal draft that was held on June 9, 1979.
+When the WHA merged with the NHL in 1979, the Blues reclaimed Liut's rights from the Oilers with the 24th pick in the 1979 NHL expansion draft on June 13, 1979.

 NHL career

+St. Louis Blues, 1979-1985

-With four seasons of College hockey and two seasons of pro hockey in the World Hockey Association under his belt, Mike Liut arrived in St. Louis - and the National Hockey League - ready to step in and contribute.
-He immediately took over the starting duties for the Blues and made a major impact playing 64 games and posting a record of 32-23-9.
-His second season saw him improve and become arguably the top goaltender in the league posting a record of 33-14-13.
-He was voted a runner-up to Wayne Gretzky for the Hart Memorial Trophy for his efforts and was selected as a First Team All-Star and won the Lester B. Pearson Trophy as the league's MVP as determined by his peers.
-That fall, he was Canada's starting goaltender at the 1981 Canada Cup, which ended with an 8–1 loss to the Soviet Union in the final.
-Though he was not solely to blame, Liut's reputation as a top tier goaltender would never fully recover from the thrashing he took in that game and he would not represent Canada again in subsequent Canada Cup tournaments.
+With four seasons of NCAA D1 College Hockey and two seasons of pro hockey in the World Hockey Association under his belt, Mike Liut arrived in St. Louis - and the National Hockey League - ready to step in and contribute.
+He immediately took over the starting duties for the Blues and made a major impact, playing 64 games and posting a record of 32-23-9.
+His second season saw him improve and become arguably the top goaltender in the league, posting a record of 33-14-13.
+He was voted runner-up to Wayne Gretzky for the Hart Memorial Trophy for his efforts, and was selected as a First Team All-Star while won the Lester B. Pearson Trophy as league MVP, as determined by his peers.
+That fall, he was Canada's starting goaltender at the 1981 Canada Cup, which ended with an 8–1 loss to the Soviet Union in the final on September 13, 1981.
+Though he was not solely to blame, his reputation as a top-tier goaltender never fully recovered from the thrashing he took in the Finals game, and he would not represent Canada again in subsequent Canada Cup tournaments.